rgiduthuri/openvx_tutorial/README.md

 ### 3.2 Build using open-source OpenVX in Qt Creator
   * Open Project ``~/openvx_tutorial/tutorial_exercises/CMakeLists.txt``.
   * Click *"Configure Project"* to open CMake Wizard
+  * CPU only build will be used for this tutorial, unless CMake build flag ENABLE_OPENCL=TRUE is selected.
   * Click *"Run CMake"* and *"Done"*
   * Compile and run the project by clicking the higher of the green triangles at left bottom, or with *CTRL-R*.
   * You should see video in a window.
 Press ESCAPE or 'q' to exit the app.